-There are six main stages of cement manufacturing process.
+There are six main stages of the cement manufacturing process.

-The raw cement ingredients needed for cement production are limestone (calcium), sand and clay (silicon, aluminum, iron), shale, fly ash, mill scale and bauxite.
-The ore rocks are quarried and crushed to smaller pieces of about 6 inches.
-Secondary crushers or hammer mills then reduce them to even smaller size of 3 inches.
+The raw cement ingredients needed for cement production are limestone (calcium), sand and clay (silicon, aluminum, iron), shale, fly ash, mill scale, and bauxite.
+The ore rocks are quarried and crushed into smaller pieces of about 6 inches.
+Secondary crushers or hammer mills then reduce them to an even smaller size of 3 inches.
 After that, the ingredients are prepared for pyroprocessing.

 The kiln phase is the principal stage of the cement production process.
 Here, clinker is produced from the raw mix through a series of chemical reactions between calcium and silicon dioxide compounds.
 Though the process is complex, the events of the clinker production can be written in the following sequence:

-- Reaction of CaO with silica to form dicalcium silicate
+- The reaction of CaO with silica to form dicalcium silicate.

-- Reaction of CaO with the aluminum and iron-bearing constituents to form the liquid phase
+- The reaction of CaO with the aluminum and iron-bearing constituents forms the liquid phase.

-- Reaction of excess CaO with dicalcium silicate to form tricalcium silicate
+- The reaction of excess CaO with dicalcium silicate forms tricalcium silicate.

-The above events can be condensed into four major stages based on the change of temperature inside the kiln:
+The above events can be condensed into four major stages based on the change in temperature inside the kiln: